harta55/EnTAP/docs/source/Running_EnTAP/Execution_Flags/index.rst

 Execution Flags
 ============================

-These are the flags for the configuration process of EnTAP.
+These are the flags for the execution process of EnTAP.
+Flags will be repeated throughout these categories where relevant.

 .. toctree::
    :maxdepth: 3